hackforla/internship/.github/ISSUE_TEMPLATE/all--create-a-template-issue.md

 ---
-name: Create a template issue
+name: 'All: Create a template issue'
 about: This issue helps you structure your template issue to be consistent with our other template issues
 title: 'TWE: Create Template Issue: [name of template]'